Manifest

 following entities:

-The various sections or top level TOML
+The various sections or top level TOML keys are described in detail

 below.
 When going through this doc, you may find it helpful to refer